BroadStreet-Health/Abortion-Data/Demographic Data/README.md

-education-MD| the number of abortions reported for Master's Degree education-D/PD| the number of abortions reported for Doctorate/ Professional Degree education-U| the number of abortions reported for Unknown Education edu_gr8-L| the number of abortions reported for edu_ND| the number of abortions reported for edu_LTHS| the number of abortions reported for edu_MTHS| the number of abortions reported for edu_A| the number of abortions reported for edu_gr1_6| the number of abortions reported for edu_gr7_9| the number of abortions reported for edu_gr10_11| the number of abortions reported for edu_12| the number of abortions reported for edu_gr13-M| the number of abortions reported for edu_NS| the number of abortions reported for edu_ES| the number of abortions reported for edu_SS_gr1_12| the number of abortions reported for edu_C_1-4| the number of abortions reported for edu_C_5+| the number of abortions reported for edu_gr12-L| the number of abortions reported for edu_HSD| the number of abortions reported for edu_DNGHS| the number of abortions reported for edu_BHS| the number of abortions reported for edu_N/SE| the number of abortions reported for edu_MS| the number of abortions reported for edu_HS/GRE| the number of abortions reported for edu_NR| the number of abortions reported for edu_CD| the number of abortions reported for edu_gr8-L| the number of abortions reported for edu_gr9_11| the number of abortions reported for edu_gr12| the number of abortions reported for edu_gr12_15| the number of abortions reported for edu_gr16-M| the number of abortions reported for edu_U12| the number of abortions reported for edu_O12| the number of abortions reported for edu_4YCD| the number of abortions reported for edu_GLD| the number of abortions reported for edu_SC/H| the number of abortions reported for edu_HSG-L| the number of abortions reported for edu_SC-ND| the number of abortions reported for edu_VT| the number of abortions reported for edu_TC| the number of abortions reported for edu_HS/GED| the number of abortions reported for edu_SC| the number of abortions reported for edu_CG| the number of abortions reported for edu_gr9_12-ND| the number of abortions reported for edu_SCC| the number of abortions reported for edu_BD| the number of abortions reported for edu_gr0_8| the number of abortions reported for edu_gr9_11| the number of abortions reported for edu_gr13_15| the number of abortions reported for edu_gr16-M| the number of abortions reported for edu_U12-2010| the number of abortions reported for edu_<gr9| the number of abortions reported for edu_gr9| the number of abortions reported for edu_gr10| the number of abortions reported for edu_gr11| the number of abortions reported for edu_C1| the number of abortions reported for edu_C2| the number of abortions reported for edu_C3| the number of abortions reported for edu_C4+| the number of abortions reported for
+education-MD| the number of abortions reported for Master's Degree education-D/PD| the number of abortions reported for Doctorate/ Professional Degree education-U| the number of abortions reported for Unknown Education edu_gr8-L| the number of abortions reported for 8th grade or less edu_ND| the number of abortions reported for No dipolma edu_LTHS| the number of abortions reported for Less than high school edu_MTHS| the number of abortions reported for More than high school edu_A| the number of abortions reported for Advanced edu_gr1_6| the number of abortions reported for 1-6 edu_gr7_9| the number of abortions reported for 7-9 edu_gr10_11| the number of abortions reported for 10-11 edu_12| the number of abortions reported for 12 edu_gr13-M| the number of abortions reported for 13 or more edu_NS| the number of abortions reported for Not Stated edu_ES| the number of abortions reported for Elementary School edu_SS_gr1_12| the number of abortions reported for Secondary School 1-12 edu_C_1-4| the number of abortions reported for College 1-4 edu_C_5+| the number of abortions reported for College 5+ edu_gr12-L| the number of abortions reported for 12th Grade or less edu_HSD| the number of abortions reported for High School Diploma edu_DNGHS| the number of abortions reported for Did not graduate high school edu_BHS| the number of abortions reported for Beyond High school edu_N/SE| the number of abortions reported for None or some elementary edu_MS| the number of abortions reported for Middle school edu_HS/GRE| the number of abortions reported for edu_NR| the number of abortions reported for Education Not reported edu_CD| the number of abortions reported for College degree edu_gr8-L| the number of abortions reported for grade 8 or less edu_gr9_11| the number of abortions reported for grade 9-11 edu_gr12| the number of abortions reported for grade 12 edu_gr12_15| the number of abortions reported for grade 13-15 edu_gr16-M| the number of abortions reported for grade 16 or more edu_U12| the number of abortions reported for under11111111A grade 12 edu_O12| the number of abortions reported for above grade 12 edu_4YCD| the number of abortions reported for 4 year college degree edu_GLD| the number of abortions reported for Graduate level degree edu_SC/H| the number of abortions reported for Some college or higher edu_HSG-L| the number of abortions reported for High School Graduate or Less edu_SC-ND| the number of abortions reported for Some College , but No Degree edu_VT| the number of abortions reported for Vo-Tech edu_TC| the number of abortions reported for Teacher's Certficate edu_HS/GED| the number of abortions reported for HS or GED edu_SC| the number of abortions reported for Some College edu_CG| the number of abortions reported for College Graduate edu_gr9_12-ND| the number of abortions reported for grade 9-12 with no diploma edu_SCC| the number of abortions reported for Some College Credit edu_BD| the number of abortions reported for Bachelor's degree edu_gr0_8| the number of abortions reported for grade 0-8 edu_gr9_11| the number of abortions reported for grade 9-11 edu_gr13_15| the number of abortions reported for grade 13-15 edu_gr16-M| the number of abortions reported for 16 or more edu_U12-2010| the number of abortions reported for Under grade 12 edu_<gr9| the number of abortions reported for < grade 9 edu_gr9| the number of abortions reported for grade 9 edu_gr10| the number of abortions reported for grade 10 edu_gr11| the number of abortions reported for grade 11 edu_C1| the number of abortions reported for 1 year college edu_C2| the number of abortions reported for 2 year college edu_C3| the number of abortions reported for 3 year college edu_C4+| the number of abortions reported for 4+ year college

 ## <u>Procedure Type</u>
  Variable | Definition